yamini236/Microsoftengage-Used-Cars-Data-Analysis/README.md

 <a name="why"></a>
 ## Why is this analysis reuired?
 - **User View** - To know the price and features of used cars according to your favourable features and helps you decide to  buy a new or a used car.
-- **Owner View** - By observing stats gain information about current aspects in automotive industry market and heps to increase production rates and selling units through it.
+- **Owner View** - By observing stats ,gain information about current aspects in automotive industry market and heps to increase production rates and selling units through it.

 <a name="tech"></a>